-This approach greatly reduced the learning time for new words, since the one layer backpropagation was much fast than the full-blown learning.
+This approach greatly reduced the learning time for new words, since the one layer back-propagation was much fast than the full-blown learning.
 The mapper with the new phrasal networks that were retrained this way achieved 83.3% accuracy on the new data, without affecting the performance on the old data.

 Generalizability: A separate set of data was used to test the generalization performance of the system.
-The testing data was collected for an independent connectionist parsing task (Jain 91) from people not associated with our researches.
+The testing data was collected from people not associated with our researches.
 The data was compared with the training corpus, and the sentences that appeared in the training data were removed.
-An LR parser (Tomita 90) parsed the sentences to English f-structures.
+An LR parser parsed the sentences to English f-structures.
 The English were translated into German manually, and the translations were parsed by a German LR-parser.
 We picked the most probable structure when a parsing result was ambiguous.
 There were 154 f-structure pairs after we eliminated the wrongly-parsed sentences.
 The mapper achieved 61.7% accuracy on the testing data.
 Considering the limited number of training samples, this performance was encouraging.
-Previous research as in (Chrisman 91) did not generalize to deal with unseen data.
+Previous research as in (Chrisman 1991) did not generalize to deal with unseen data.